 New York Times: "Obama: Racial Barrier Falls in Decisive Victory" [5th November 2008]

-Barack Obama, promising change for the USA, defeated John McCain in the 2008 presidential election to become the non-white President of the United States.
+Barack Obama, promising change for the USA, defeated John McCain in the 2008 presidential election to become the first non-white President of the United States.
 He was later inaugurated on 20th January 2009.